load data

 create_plot(user_input)

-to contain a histogram that could, if necessary, accept a group argument to give to the fill aesthetic.
-Let’s change the user’s input to make fill = Bdecade
+Above, we set up the function to refer to the user input to find the desired plot type.
+We also defined the plot_list$hist to contain a histogram that could, if necessary, accept a group argument to give to the fill aesthetic.
+Let’s change the user’s input to make fill = Bdecade:

 # change input

-$group <- 'Bdecade'
+user_input$group <- 'Bdecade'

 create_plot(user_input)

 It works, kind of!
-I’m leaving the funny legend label because I think it’s insightful to see how ggplot2
+I’m leaving the funny legend label because I think it’s insightful to see how ggplot2 is thinking about the argument I gave that fill aesthetic.
+Still, this is really insightful.

 Conclusion

-.
+You can make plots using lists of lists (of lists (of lists)) as long as every item at every level of that list is either a valid ggproto object or NULL.
 That means you can conditionally define things to become NULL when not needed, then attach a big list to whatever you need to render in the moment.
 I find this extremely helpful.
-This isn’t the biggest discovery in the world, but I am still proud to have tinkered with this long enough to learn some of the subtleties of the design of ggplot2
+This isn’t the biggest discovery in the world, but I am still proud to have tinkered with this long enough to learn some of the subtleties of the design of ggplot2.

 Further reading